 Step 1: Get connected

-First, make sure you’re connected to your device and have a terminal open.
-Otherwise you can’t tell your kit to start identifying food.
+First, make sure you’re connected to your kit and have a terminal open.
+All the following commands must be performed on your kit's Raspberry Pi.

 Step 2: Stop your current demo

 Your Vision Kit might be running another demo, such as the Joy Detector, which runs by default when your kit is turned on.
 You can tell it's running if the green privacy LED on the front of the kit is illuminated.
 You can stop the Joy Detector with the following command: